 Technology Savvy: Introduction of Demat accounts led to a revolution in online share trading.
 Computers replaced broker’s office.
 Everyone and anyone with an internet connection and mobile started trading.
 But investors who were not tech savvy suffered.
 Fortunately, there are brokers like Samco Securities which provide high tech trading platform which is easy and user-friendly.

 Like everything else, even Demat accounts have their disadvantages.
 But luckily, advantages of Demat accounts far outweigh their disadvantages.
 Hence, every investor should open a Demat and trading account.

 Now that you understand what are Demat accounts, let us take a look at how to open a Demat account.

-How to Open a Demat Account – A Step-by-step Guide to Opening a Demat Account in India
+How to Open a Demat Account? – A Step-by-step Guide to Open a Demat Account in India